RaymondTana/RaymondTana.github.io/about/index.md

 - I participated in the 8-week [Auburn University Mathematics REU](https://cws.auburn.edu/apspi/pm/mathreu) in Summer 2018, where we mostly covered open problems in Graph and Ramsey Theory.

 ## Teaching
-- As of October 2023, I now possess my department's [Teaching Associate Status](https://science.psu.edu/math/graduate/teaching-in-math#:~:text=Teaching%20Associate%20Status), which reflects a distinguished completion of my graduate teaching assistant training program and for having shown a record of successful classroom teaching.
+- In October 2023, I received my [Teaching Associate Status](https://science.psu.edu/math/graduate/teaching-in-math#:~:text=Teaching%20Associate%20Status), which reflects a distinguished completion of my graduate teaching assistant training program and for having shown a record of successful classroom teaching.
 - I have taught 7 sections of MATH 033 as the principal instructor; 2 sections of MATH 033 as a co-instructor; 1 section of MATH 230 as the principal instructor; 1 section of MATH 486 as a co-instructor; and 2 sections of MATH 486 as the teaching assistant.
 - My [teaching page](https://raymondtana.github.io/teaching/) highlights my teaching philosophy, the content I've generated for my courses, and other resources.
 - I received the 2021-2022 Department of Mathematics Teaching Award through the Penn State Math Department (called the Robert and Betsy Wilson Endowed Scholarship).